 Can Baking Soda Clean Drains Safely?

-Using baking soda is usually better than a chemical drain cleaner and easier than disassembling the drainage trap to clear a clog.
-Chemical cleaners aren’t assured to dissolve clogs, as well as the caustic chemicals can be exceedingly harmful to the skin, causing severe burns.
+Using baking soda is safer than a chemical drain cleaner and easier to use than disassembling the drainage trap to clear a clog.

 Is Using Baking Soda to Clean Drains Environmentally Friendly?